 There is something so magical about the Atacama desert.
 Last Thursday, my friends and I hopped on a plane from Santiago to the desert for quite easily one of the greatest weekends of my entire life.
+This is how we spent four days in the Atacama Desert.
+We created a pretty great itinerary that I think you’ll like too.

 This post contains affiliate links.
 Should you decide to purchase something from one of my affiliates I will receive a small commission at no extra cost to you.
 Check out my Affiliates Page for more info.